Sumiaya-Akther/meal-bridge-client/README.md

 - SweetAlert2 notifications for all actions.
 - TanStack Query for data fetching and mutations.
 - Optional Mapbox integration for donation locations.
-- Optional Swiper.js slider for banners.
+- Optional react-responsive-carousel slider for banners.

 ---